What is Compound Dai?

 Here is a little more information on interest is calculated.

-Within Compound, cTokens are intrinsically made to always increase in value in comparison to its original token form.
-This means that the exchange rate between DAI and cDAI will increase over time.
+Within Compound, cTokens are intrinsically made to always increase in value compared to their original token form.
+This means the exchange rate between DAI and cDAI will increase over time.

-This is the base of how this works is simple:
+This is the basis of how this works is simple:

 Exchange rate= Underlying Balance + Total Borrow Balance – Reserves / cToken supply

-Let us say 6 months passed by and now the exchange rate is 0.0218938 and the investor decides to trade in their cDAI and withdraw from their lending platform, he/she will receive approximately 104 DAI (This hypothetical case is only to show the function of cDAI and does not reflect the rate in reality).
+Let us say 6 months have passed, and now the exchange rate is 0.0218938, and the investor decides to trade in their cDAI and withdraw from their lending platform.
+He/she will receive approximately 104 DAI (This hypothetical case only shows the function of cDAI and does not reflect the rate in reality).